Click on Read More and the links. The Welsh Dragon

 Singer Duffy featured in Patagonia, Tom Jones popped up briefly in Mars Attacks; both he and Shirley Bassey (Goldfinger..) have sung Bond theme songs, while the Welsh lullaby Suo Gan was prominent in Spielberg’s Empire of the Sun (with a young Christian Bale).
 John Cale has provided music for numerous films, occasionally acted and also made avant-garde films.
 Keith Griffiths is a producer of some excellent “arthouse” films, such as Faust (Svankmajer), the Quay brothers’ Street of Crocodiles, Tsai Ming-Liang’s I Don’t Want to Sleep Alone, Haroun’s Dry Season and Apichatpong Weerasethakul’s Cannes Palme d’Or winner Uncle Boonmee who can Recall his Past lives.
 He has also co-directed with the Quay brothers.

-Wales itself as a location has stood in for other countries in Carry on up the Khyber (India, Pakistan), From Russia with Love (Yugoslavia), The Keep (Romania), The Lion in Winter, An American Werewolf in London, Robin Hood (England), Moby Dick (USA), Tomb Raider 2, Inn of the Sixth Happiness (China), The World is not Enough (Kazakhstan), Half Light (Scotland- filmed at one of my favourite places, Llanddwyn island off Anglesey, as well as in Snowdonia)…
+Wales itself as a location has stood in for other countries in Carry on up the Khyber (India, Pakistan), From Russia with Love (Yugoslavia), The Keep (Romania), The Lion in Winter, An American Werewolf in London, Robin Hood (England), Moby Dick (USA), Tomb Raider 2, Inn of the Sixth Happiness (China), The World is not Enough (Kazakhstan), Polanski’s Macbeth", *Half Light (both Scotland- the latter filmed at one of my favourite places, Llanddwyn island off Anglesey, as well as in Snowdonia).

 Llyn Gwynant ,North Wales location for Patagonia, First Knight (among others).
 The area was also location for Inn of the Sixth Happiness- complete with “the yellow river”!- and featured in Rupert Bear books as his author lived in a cottage at nearby Beddgelert.